lex-node/governance/constitution/constitution.md

 * **Access Control List (ACL):** a permission framework used by Pocket Core to control which accounts can submit Governance Transactions, such as transferring funds from the Council On-Chain Treasury, burning funds in the Council On-Chain Treasury, updating On-Chain parameters, and activating Protocol Upgrades.
 * **Aragon Agent:** a smart contract representative of an Aragon organization, enabling the organization to interact as one entity with external smart contracts and protocols
 * **Aragon Agreements:** an app enabling Aragon organizations to bind programmatic actions to human-readable agreements, which will be enforced according to peer challenges and Aragon Court
-* **Aragon Court:** a decentralized court system that incentivizes internet jurors to rule fairly on subjective disputes and will perform the Judiciary function of the DAO
+* **Aragon Court:** a decentralized court system that incentivizes internet jurors to rule fairly on subjective disputes and will perform the Judiciary function of the Pocket DAO
 * **Apps:** Pocket Network accounts that stake POKT to submit API requests (relays) to the Pocket Network
 * **Bonded:** the state of an App or Node that has staked POKT
 * **Burning Tokens:** the permanent removal of POKT from circulation
 * **Constitution:** has the meaning set forth in the Preamble
 * **Consensus Attack:** an attack that: (a) is undertaken by or on behalf of a block producer who controls, or group of cooperating block producers who collectively control, a preponderance of the means of block production on the Council Blockchain Network; and (b) has the actual or intended effect of: (1) reversing any transaction made to or by the Council Smart Contract after Confirmation of such transaction, including any “double spend” attack having or intended to have such effect; or (2) preventing inclusion in blocks or Confirmation of any transaction made to or by the Council Smart Contract, including any “censorship attack,” “transaction withholding attack” or “block withholding attack” having or intended to have such effect
-* **Contributors:** anyone who is doing work in service of the DAO and/or the Pocket Network ecosystem or Pocket Technologies, such as proposal recipients, bounty recipients, and protocol developers
+* **Contributors:** anyone who is doing work in service of the Pocket DAO and/or the Pocket Network ecosystem or Pocket Technologies, such as proposal recipients, bounty recipients, and protocol developers
 * **Conviction Voting:** a vote weighting which grows over time according to a half-life decay curve, making it particularly robust against time-based attack vectors
 * **Conviction Signaling:** the use of Conviction Voting by the Council to communicate preferences over some list of proposed options
 * **Conviction Funding:** the use of Conviction Voting by the Council to approve PEPs